aman-gupta9793/HospitalManagementSystem/README.md

     Submit a Pull Request

-    Also feel free to open issues or suggest enhancements.
+    Also, feel free to open issues or make any other suggestions.

 ### 🙏 Acknowledgments
-    Special thanks to all developers and contributors who helped shape this project.
-Your feedback and suggestions are always appreciated!
+    Special thanks to all contributors and users who support the development of the Hotel Reservation System.
+    Your feedback makes this project better!